8fold/site-joshbruce.com/content/public/experiences/finances/paycheck-to-paycheck/_20220501/content.md

 My dad and I were talking one night and I remember telling him how I couldn’t get an interview to find a job.
 This was during the tail-end of The Great Recession and he said one of those unhelpful positivity lines: It’s the economy, son, no one’s hiring.

-I still remember I was driving around the area surrounding the truck stop I would sleep at and I said, “You know, I’m calling bullshit on that, pops.
+I still remember I was driving around the area surrounding the truck stop I slept at and said, “You know, I’m calling bullshit on that, pops.
 I apply to over a dozen jobs a day.
 People are hiring; they’re just not hiring me.”
 Then I just blurted out, “I’m living in my fucking car!”
-(Nothing against van life but there’s a difference between choosing it and there’s something to be said for tailoring the message to the audience.)
+(Nothing against van life but there’s a difference between choosing it and there’s something to be said for tailoring the message to the audience to get through.)

 The tone of the call changed dramatically and he asked, “You want me to get you an interview with the company I work for?”